 - Rosemary near beans, cabbages and carrots.

-12 of the best herb garden plants
+Best herbs list: 12 of our top herb garden plants

 Basil – fragrant annual with several unusual varieties.
 Pinch out growing tips to delay flowering and encourage bushiness.